joyfullservice/msaccess-vcs-addin/demo/README.md

 demo.accdb
 ==========

-Use this Microsoft Access 2010 database to test AppCodeImportExport.bas.
+Use this Microsoft Access 2010 database to test `AppCodeImportExport.bas`.
+You need to actually import that module into this database to try it.